 - Idaho and Utah prohibit the possession of machine guns by persons under the age of 18.
 Idaho Code § 18-3302F(2)(b); Utah Code § 76-10-509.4(2)(b).
 Oklahoma prohibits machine gun possession by a person who has been convicted of a felony, or who has previously been adjudicated a delinquent child or a youthful offender for commission of an offense that would have constituted a felony if committed by an adult.
 Okla.
 Stat.
 Ann. tit.
 21, §§ 1283(A), (D).
 Vermont only prohibits the possession or use of machine guns by persons hunting for wild animals.
 10 Vt.
 Stat.
 Ann. § 4704(a)(1).
 Lastly, Wyoming only prohibits the taking of wildlife with a machine gun.
 Wyo.
 Stat. § 23-3-112(a).

 - Though Vermont and Washington have enacted laws that purport to ban bump stocks, we do not include them in this list because they define bump stocks as being capable of or intended to increase the rate of fire to that of a fully automatic firearm.
-Though bump stocks do increase the rate of fire to greater than what is otherwise achievable, they do not reach the firing rate of a “fully automatic firearm”, so this ban in effect does not prohibit any existing bump stocks.
+Though bump stocks do increase the rate of fire to greater than what is otherwise achievable, they do not reach the firing rate of a “fully automatic firearm”, so this ban likely fails to reach any existing bump stocks.
 See Wash.
 Rev. Code Ann. § 9.41.010(3), Vt.
 Stat.
 Ann. tit.
 13, § 4022(a).

 - Cal.
 Penal Code, § 32900.